Open-Finance-Lab/FinRL_Contest_2023/README.md

 | turbulance |Turbulence|To control the risk in a worst-case scenario, such as financial crisis of 2007–2008, FinRL employs the financial turbulence index that measures extreme asset price fluctuation.|

-## Task 2 Real Time Order Execution Starter Kit:
+## Task 2 Real Time Order Execution Starter Kit
 Please download the task-2-order-execution-template.py or download it from our [submission platform](https://finrl-contest-2023.web.app/).

 ### Template